 In the US and Canada look for window films with the NFRC (National Fenestration Rating Council) label/logo.
 NFRC provides independent verification of performance.
 Window films can be very different in their scope and specifications, and the NFRC label can provide an accurate comparison of their performance.

 Home Improvement Stores & window Films reviews

-Window films can be found at home improvement stores such as Lowe’s, Home Depot or at Amazon.com.
-The sites of these retailers are also a way of getting access to customer reviews, namely the Amazon site.
-Some films have hundreds of customer reviews, which can be helpful.
+Window films can be found at home improvement stores such as Lowe’s, Home Depot or Amazon.com.
+Some films have hundreds of customer reviews.

 Window Films Warranties